mynodebtc/mynode_docs/docs/tor/electrum.md

   </figure>
 </center>

-Next, open the Electrum Server information page on your myNode device and find the Onion URL.
+Next, open the Electrum Server information page on your MyNode device and find the Onion URL.
 This link will need to be used later in the Electrum App.

 <center>
   <figure>